Gallagher's Steakhouse: History

 In 1933, President Franklin D. Roosevelt fulfilled his campaign promise to end Prohibition.
 With liquor now legal, Gallagher and Solomon brought a new style of steakhouse to Broadway.
 The establishment was basic and had the informal atmosphere of a speakeasy mixed with an American country inn.
 The walls were covered with photos of the stars of Broadway, Hollywood, business, politics, and athletes past and present.
 Even the stars of Belmont Park and Aqueduct Racetrack at Jamaica are honored.

 When Helen died, Jack Solomon married Irene Hayes, who was also a former Ziegfeld girl and one of the top florists in Manhattan.
-After a number of years as the sole owner of Gallaghers, Hayes decided to sell and chose Jerome Brody, the restaurateur responsible for the Rainbow Room and the Four Seasons.
+Irene inherited the restaurant when Solomon died in 1963.
+She sold it not long after to Jeff Brody in 1964.
+Brody was the restaurateur responsible for the Rainbow Room and the Four Seasons.

 Contemporary times

-In 2008, the menu at Gallaghers was changed by the new management.
+In 2008, the menu at Gallagher's was changed by the new management.
 Most important among the changes was the removal and exclusion of Porterhouse steak, which once 'graced' the frozen windows of the meat locker that greets customers as they enter the restaurant.
 This caused some of Gallagher's old customers to complain about the removal of the Porterhouse, which some believe originated in New York.

-Gallaghers Steakhouse was featured in the 2002 movie Monday Night Mayhem.
+Gallagher's Steakhouse was featured in the 2002 movie Monday Night Mayhem.

 The Trophy Room is a space for business meetings, private dining or events.
 Located on the second floor it features a bar, real wood-paneled walls and an extensive photo collection.
 The Trophy Room accommodates 110 seated, 200 reception style, 100 theater style, and the entire restaurant 400 seated.

-In January 2013, Gallaghers was purchased by Long Island restaurateur Dean Poll, who also owns Central Park's Loeb Boathouse.
+In January 2013, Gallagher's was purchased by Long Island restaurateur Dean Poll, who also owns Central Park's Loeb Boathouse.
 Gallagher's closed for renovations in July 2013.

-Gallaghers Steakhouse re-opened in early February 2014 with a new menu, which includes the porterhouse, and renovated interior.
+Gallagher's Steakhouse re-opened in early February 2014 with a new menu, which includes the porterhouse, and renovated interior.

 Staff at Gallagher's are represented by UNITE HERE Local 100.